 Students have opportunities to individualize their instruction.
-Expectations are modified based on the abilities and areas of need for each student.
+Individual education plans for each student are modified based on the interests and areas of need for each student.
 Teachers, school counselors, parents, and students are encouraged to conference with one another to determine what content areas they will emphasize based upon student need; however, final determination of courses assigned in specific content areas rests with the academic counselor and teacher, with decisions based on evidence of student progress and assessments.